Undergraduate Degree and Grades

 Do you grant application fee waivers?

-The English Department does not grant fee waivers.
-The Graduate School may waive fees for veterans and active members of the military; please contact them at email@example.com.
+The English department, which houses the creative writing program, does not grant fee waivers.
+The Graduate School may waive fees under certain limited circumstances; please contact them at email@example.com.

 MFA Program Specific